Plugindustry/WheelCore/README.md

 # IndustrialWorld

 IndustrialWorld is a plugin for Bukkik/Spigot Minecraft server, which aims to add Mod-like effects to Minecraft.
-Offers more ores, machines, cool weapons, strong armors and brand new way to play Minecraft!
+Offers more ores, machines, cool weapons and strong armors.
+A brand new way to play Minecraft!
 No server mods needed!

 ## Under Development :D